 - Excellent picture quality

 - No 4K video

 Keeping everything above in mind, what is the best camera for online teaching?
 We’d have to say that, if you can afford to spend a hundred bucks or more, it would have to be a pick between the Kiyo and the C922.
-And both are fine models — you just need to decide whether you care more about image quality or lighting.
+Both are fine models, you just need to decide whether you care more about image quality or lighting.